Randomization-based Test for Censored Outcomes: A New Look at the Logrank Test: Extension to Stratified Logrank Test

 \section{Extension to Stratified Logrank Test}

-We provide a solution to possible violations of Assumptions \ref{asmp:rbe} or \ref{asmp:noninformative}, namely the stratified logrank test \citep{mantelhaenszel1959}, under the scenario where a categorical pretreatment covariate can fully adjust the inhomogeneity of treatment assignment and censoring mechanisms across all units.
+We provide a solution to possible violation of Assumptions \ref{asmp:rbe} or \ref{asmp:noninformative}, namely the stratified logrank test \citep{mantelhaenszel1959}, under the scenario where a categorical pretreatment covariate can fully adjust the inhomogeneity of treatment assignment and censoring mechanisms across units.

-In usual superpopulation inference, the stratified logrank test is invoked when we want to control or adjust for some covariates that are known or suspected to be related to the event times, or equivalently when the covariates can help adjust the heterogeneity in the event times across units.
-In finite population inference with i.i.d.\ treatment assignment and censoring (i.e., Assumptions \ref{asmp:rbe} and \ref{asmp:noninformative} hold), as we discussed in Sections \ref{sec:rand_dist_logrank}--\ref{sec:summary}, the potential event times are allowed to be any constants and can thus have arbitrary heterogeneity across units.
+In usual superpopulation inference, the stratified logrank test is invoked when we want to adjust for some covariates that may be related to or can help explain heterogeneity in the event times.
+In finite population inference with i.i.d.\ treatment assignment and censoring (i.e., Assumptions \ref{asmp:rbe} and \ref{asmp:noninformative} hold), as discussed in Sections \ref{sec:rand_dist_logrank} and \ref{sec:asym_dist}, the potential event times are allowed to be any constants and can thus have arbitrary heterogeneity across units.
 Therefore, we are able to conduct valid inference using the original logrank test even if we ignore some covariates related to the event times.
 However, as demonstrated by simulation in Section \ref{sec:violation}, the stratified logrank test can still be useful in finite population inference if the distributions of treatment assignment and potential censoring times depend on some pretreatment covariates.
-For example, the treatment assignment may come from a randomized blocked design with varying probabilities of receiving active treatment across blocks as in \eqref{eq:assign_heter}, and the censoring pattern may differ across units with different pretreatment covariates as in \eqref{eq:censor_heter}.
+For example, the treatment assignment may come from a randomized block design with varying probabilities of receiving active treatment across blocks as in \eqref{eq:assign_heter}, and the censoring pattern may differ across units with different covariates as in \eqref{eq:censor_heter}.

 Below we first introduce the stratified logrank statistic.
 Suppose that the units are divided into $S$ strata.
 For units in each stratum $s \in \{1, 2, \ldots,S\}$, similar to Section \ref{sec:mds}, let $L_{[s]}$ be the overall observed-expected difference, and $U_{[s]}$ be the corresponding overall variance.
 We can then represent the (standardized) stratified logrank statistic as